 Stories from little Krishna’s life are weaved into a journey on the game board.
 Each player chooses his/her Krishna feet coin to travel through the life of Krishna.
-Stealing butter from the Gopi's homes with the help of other Gopa boys, chilling with his pet cows in the grasslands of Vrindavan, mesmerising the Gopis with his melodious flute music, dancing gracefully atop the arrogant Kaliya, outwitting all demons that were sent to kill him & finally defeating Kamsa himself to save everyone from his terror... lets go through the roller coaster of little Krishna's life & learn our life lessons.
+Krishna's life is filled with exciting events - stealing butter from the gopi's homes, chilling with his pet cows, mesmerizing the gopis with his flute, dancing gracefully atop Kaliya, outwitting all demons & finally defeating Kamsa himself to save everyone from his terror.
+Let us go through the roller coaster of little Krishna's life & learn our life lessons.

-Be it tough or easy situations, tense or fun moments, Krishna did not lose his sweet smile.
-Hop onto the board, roll the dice and experience little Krishna's life - remember to Keep Smiling !
+Hop onto the board, roll the dice and experience little Krishna's life.
 Earn OM points at every level- the one with the maximum OM points wins game & is crowned the Golden Crown after defeating Kamsa.

 Krishna & his Gopa friends loved butter.
 But the Gopi aunties never used to share their butter – the result of their hard work.
 To hide the butter from these boys, they would hang the butter pots high from the ceiling.
 But nothing kept Krishna away.